 Four ways schoolwork helps students achieve academic performance

 Schoolwork at home provides parents with a platform to interact and appreciate the material that their children are studying to give them another source of learning success.
-Glenda Faye Pryor-Johnson, a Memphis Parent and columnist, said that if your child does homework, you also do homework and go further to state that it is an incentive for parents to observe their children’s positive behaviors.
+Glenda Faye Pryor-Johnson, a Memphis Parent and columnist, said that if your child does homework, you can hire a helper from Do My Homework 123 and go further to state that it is an incentive for parents to observe their children’s positive behaviors.
 Also, Pryor-Johnson outlines four attributes that kids learn when they complete the task given that can assist them in becoming highly attainable students.
 These four characteristics learned at home include responsibility, self-esteem, perseverance, and time management.

 While these are not measurable on standardized test scores, persistence has attracted considerable attention as a critical tool for smart kids.
 A regular achievement such as coursework at home builds and boosts self-esteem, helping the students’ health and well-being.
 Obligation and management of time are incredibly desirable qualities that benefit students even long after their graduation.

 The professors at NYU and Duke disagree with the assertion that homework is entirely unconnected to educational achievement and the students’ overall success

 Response to the statement from the Center for Public Education of the National School Board Association.
 Stating that home assignment not comprehensively linked to student achievement, researcher and Diane Ravitch, NYU professor, argues that the real revelation of the research was that students who did not accomplish assignments or lacked the means to do so received poor results.

 Further to that, Ravitch claims evidence from the study only reinforces the belief that homework helps those who complete homework.
 She also mentions additional assignment benefits: where else will students be able to interact with a text or compose an entire essay, thankfully?
 Class time constraints usually demand that these tasks are provided as assignments from outside.